tkrisztian95/jira-to-gitlab-cloud-create-new-branch-one-click-chromeExt/readme.md

-# Jira & GitLab integration - Create new branch from Issue
+# Jira & GitLab integration - Create new branch
 The extension adds a new `Create branch` button to the Jira Issue overview control buttons under the issue title.
 If you wish to open new branches for your ticket you've just started working on, this extension could help.

 ![Screenshot1](screenshots/Capture9.PNG)

 ## Description
-The extension makes it easier to create new branches on GitLab directly from Jira.
+This chrome extension makes it easier to create new branches on GitLab directly from Jira.
 Adds a new button to the issue overview page.
-After clicking this button a modal appears.
-On this modal you can specifiy the desired name for the new branch and the refence where it will be created from.
-You can also always notice the GitLab project where it will be created under.
+After clicking this button a modal shows up.
+On this modal you can specifiy the desired name of the new branch and the rerfence branch or commit hash where it will be forked from.
+You can also always notice the  project name of your GitLab repo where this new branch will be created.
 Currently only one project/repo supported.
-For perfoming the create branch action the extension uses the GitLab API endpoints.
+For perfoming the create branch action the extension uses the GitLab APIs.
 See the [GitLab API docs](https://docs.gitlab.com/ee/api/)!
 If the branch created successfully then a success notif should popup.
 If something went wrong you will see browser alerts.

 ### Add to your Chrome